 - has a tare weight of 2,250 kilograms.

-Country codes consists of two capital letters as described in ISO 3166 (Codes for the representation of names of countries and their subdivisions).
+The Country codes consist of two capital letters as described in ISO 3166 (Codes for the representation of names of countries and their subdivisions).

 These codes are designed to indicate the country in which the code is registered.
 It does not indicate, however, the owner or operator’s nationality.